Skip to content

 OpenZMS was developed and is led by the Flux Research Group at the University of Utah.
 The Wireless Interdisciplinary Research Group at the University of Colorado Boulder has deployed and is contributing to OpenZMS.

-OpenZMS originated from the effort to construct POWDER-RDZ, an NSF-funded collaborative research effort between several university teams:
+OpenZMS originated from the effort to construct POWDER-RDZ, a collaborative research effort between several university teams, funded by the National Science Foundation's Spectrum Innovation Initiative: National Radio Dynamic Zones (SII-NRDZ) program:

 Collaborations and Contributions